 In general a more severe classification for mixtures overrides a less severe classification, e.g. a classification with Chronic 1 overrides a classification with Chronic 2.
 As a consequence the classification procedure is already completed if the result of the classification is Chronic 1.
-A more severe classification than chronic 1 is not possible therefore it is not necessary to undergo the further classification procedure.
+A more severe classification than Chronic 1 is not possible, therefore it is not necessary to undergo the further classification procedure.

-4.1.3.5.5.3 Classification for the Acute Categories 1, 2 and 3
+4.1.3.5.5.3 Classification for the categories Acute 1, 2 and 3

-4.1.3.5.5.3.1 First, all ingredients components-classified as Acute 1 are considered.
-If the sum of these ingredients components is greater than or equal to 25% the whole mixture is classified as Category Acute 1.
-If the result of the calculation is a classification of the mixture as Category Acute 1, the classification process is completed.

-4.1.3.5.5.3.2 In cases where the mixture is not classified as Acute 1, classification of the mixture as Acute 2 is considered.
-A mixture is classified as Acute 2 if ten times the sum of all ingredients components classified as Acute 1 plus the sum of all ingredients components classified as Acute 2 is greater than or equal to 25%.
-If the result of the calculation is classification of the mixture as Category Acute 2, the classification process is completed.

-4.1.3.5.5.3.3 In cases where the mixture is not classified either as Acute 1 or Acute 2, classification of the mixture as Acute 3 is considered.
-A mixture is classified as Acute 3 if 100 times the sum of all ingredients classified as Acute 1 plus 10 times the sum of all ingredients classified as Acute 2 plus the sum of all ingredients classified as Acute 3 is greater than or equal to 25%.
+- 4.1.3.5.5.3.1 First, all ingredients classified as Acute 1 are considered.
+If the sum of the concentrations (in %) of these ingredients is $\geq 25\%$ the whole mixture is classified as Acute 1.
+If the result of the calculation is a classification of the mixture as Acute 1, the classification process is completed. - 4.1.3.5.5.3.2 In cases where the mixture is not classified as Acute 1, classification of the mixture as Acute 2 is considered.
+A mixture is classified as Acute 2 if 10 times the sum of the concentrations (in %) of all ingredients classified as Acute 1 plus the sum of the concentrations (in %) of all ingredients classified as Acute 2 is $\geq 25\%$ .
+If the result of the calculation is classification of the mixture as Acute 2, the classification process is completed. - 4.1.3.5.5.3.3 In cases where the mixture is not classified either as Acute 1 or Acute 2, classification of the mixture as Acute 3 is considered.
+A mixture is classified as Acute 3 if 100 times the sum of the concentrations (in %) of all ingredients classified as Acute 1 plus 10 times the sum of the concentrations (in %) of all ingredients classified as Acute 2 plus the sum of the concentrations (in %) of all ingredients classified as Acute 3 is $\geq 25\%$ . - 4.1.3.5.5.3.4 The classification of mixtures for acute hazards based on this summation of the concentrations of classified ingredients is summarized in Table 4.1.23.

-4.1.3.5.5.3.4 The classification of mixtures for acute hazards based on this summation of classified ingredients is summarized in Table 4.1.23.
+Table 4.1.32: Classification of a mixture for acute hazards based on summation of [the concentrations of classified ingredients

-Sum of ingredients components classified as: Mixture is classified as: Acute $1 \times M^a$ ≥ >25% Acute 1 $(M \times 10 \times Acute 1) + Acute 2$ ≥ ≥25% Acute 2 $(M \times 100 \times Acute 1) + (10 \times Acute 2) + Acute 3$ ≥ >25% Acute 3 a For explanation of the M factor, see 4.1.3.5.5.5.
+Sum of [the concentrations (in %) of] ingredients Mixture is classified as: Acute 1 × M a ≥ 25% Acute 1 $(M \times 10 \times Acute 1) + Acute 2$ ≥ 25% Acute 2 $(M \times 100 \times Acute 1) + (10 \times Acute 2) + Acute 3$ ≥ 25% Acute 3

+&lt;sup>a For explanation of the M factor, see 4.1.3.5.5.5.